yeslogic/prince-docs/docs/styling.md

 ### Writing Mode

 A writing mode describes the directionality of a script, i.e. it describes the direction the script is to be read.
+In (X)HTML, the language of a document, or of an element, is defined by the `lang` or `xml:lang` attributes - where this is not available (such as in CSS generated content in [Before and After pseudo-elements](gen-content.md#before-and-after-pseudo-elements), or in [page margin boxes](paged.md#page-regions)), Prince provides the CSS property [`-prince-lang`](css-props.md#prop-prince-lang) (see also [OpenType Features in Prince](#opentype-features-in-prince) for the impact this has on language-specific OpenType shaping).

-In (X)HTML, the language of a document is defined by the `lang` or `xml:lang` attributes.
-To control the rendering of the text, a couple of CSS properties can be used: the [`direction`](css-props.md#prop-direction) property defines the inline direction of the script, that is left-to-right (like e.g. Latin or Indic scripts) or right-to-left (like e.g. Arabic and Hebrew scripts).
+To control the rendering of the text, a couple of specific CSS properties can be used: the [`direction`](css-props.md#prop-direction) property defines the inline direction of the script, that is left-to-right (like e.g. Latin or Indic scripts) or right-to-left (like e.g. Arabic and Hebrew scripts).

 The [`writing-mode`](css-props.md#prop-writing-mode) property, on the other hand, describes the block direction of the script, namely whether the text should be laid out horizontally, top-to-bottom (like e.g. Latin or Arabic scripts), or vertically, right-to-left (like e.g. Chinese scripts).
 The default value is `horizontal-tb`, which means horizontal, top-to-bottom.